- $ Billion+ Won

 Pennsylvania has strict regulations governing dog bites, and if you or a loved one has been injured, it is important to hire an attorney who is well-versed in these laws.
-At Morgan & Morgan, the attorneys in our Philadelphia office have years of experience negotiating and litigating dog bite claims, successfully recovering compensation against negligent dog owners.
+At Morgan & Morgan, our attorneys have years of experience negotiating and litigating dog bite claims, successfully recovering compensation against negligent dog owners.

 Have you been injured by a dog bite?
-If so, the dog bite attorneys in our Philadelphia office may be able to help you recover compensation for your losses.
+If so, our dog bite attorneys may be able to help you recover compensation for your losses.
 To learn more, please complete our case review form today and your claim will be evaluated, at no cost to you.

-Why Should I Hire a Philadelphia Dog Bite Attorney?
+Why Should I Hire a Dog Bite Attorney?

 Our attorneys have extensive experience handling dog bite cases and, in handling your claim, will investigate the incident by evaluating: